Ivanka Trump Appears To Go Braless At United Nations General Assembly

 #WGDP’s 3 Pillars are seeking to economically empower women to re-invest in their families & communities, producing a multiplier effect that spurs economic growth + contributes to global peace & stability.
 Thank you to @concordiasummit for the opportunity and collaboration on this critical mission.

-And while the glittering, fringed Bob Mackie dress caught the fashion critics’ attention, that was only one of the stunning outfits she wore during her Italian trip.
+While the glittering, fringed Bob Mackie dress caught the fashion critics’ attention, that was only one of the stunning outfits she wore during her Italian trip.
 As previously reported by The Inquisitr, Ivanka rocked a peach-colored caped dress to the wedding of the iconic fashion designer and her husband, oil tycoon Mikey Hess.

-In a photo posted to her Instagram page, the First Daughter looked very chic in the gown while standing next to her husband, Jared Kushner, who was dressed in a classic tuxedo.
+In a photo posted to her Instagram page, the first daughter looked very chic in the gown while standing next to her husband, Jared Kushner, who was dressed in a classic tuxedo.
 The dress featured a plunging neckline that had her shamelessly flaunting her cleavage, while the belt cinch at the waist highlighted her slim figure.

-The ceremony attracted a series of A-listers, including Katy Perry and boyfriend Orlando Bloom, as well as Prince Harry and Meghan Markle.
-It is unlikely that any of them actually interacted with Ivanka and Jared, seen as neither of them are fans of the current U.S. President.
+The ceremony attracted a series of A-listers, including Katy Perry and boyfriend Orlando Bloom as well as Prince Harry and Meghan Markle.
+It is unlikely that any of them actually interacted with Ivanka and Jared as neither of them are likely fans of the current U.S. president.